Making films anchored in Indian culture: the director of Kantara advises Bollywood - ExBulletin

 Making films anchored in Indian culture: the director of Kantara advises Bollywood

-Bangalore, Nov 7 (UNI) Kantara director Rishab Shetty has advised Bollywood filmmakers to make films that focus on audiences’ feelings, not their own.
+Bengaluru: Kantara director Rishab Shetty has advised Bollywood filmmakers to make films that focus on audience feelings, not their own.

 “We make the film for the audience, not for ourselves.
-We have to respect their values and their feelings.
+We must respect their values and feelings.
 We were among them before we became filmmakers,” he told a section of the media here last week.

-“Why would audiences watch Indian films influenced by Western feelings?
+“Why would audiences watch Indian films influenced by Western sentiments?
 They won’t.
-Because they get that kind of stuff from watching Hollywood films which are better in terms of quality, storytelling and performance.
-Yet why are they (Bollywood) making such films?”
+Because they get that stuff from watching Hollywood movies that are better in terms of quality, storytelling, and performance.
+Yet why (Bollywood) do they make such films?
 He asked.

 Kantara is a simple village story that has all the ingredients of commercial films, but it was presented and packaged in a way that kept the audience’s regional feelings and culture in mind, Shetty said.

 “Kantara is a simple story.
-It has all the makings of a commercial movie.
-There’s a hero, a villain, and romance, but it’s presented and packaged, with a regional flavor.
+It has all the ingredients of a commercial film.
+There’s a hero, a villain, and a romance, but it’s been presented and packaged, with a regional flavor.

 Explaining that the mantra of more regional is more universal, Shetty said the more connected filmmakers are to their cultural roots, the greater the chances of films being successful.
 “It’s something Bollywood forgets these days,” he said.